aevri/barrie-bear/barrie_bear.md

 Barrie-Bear and tell him what has happened.
 He would be rather put out if he was not informed of such an important event.
-Mr. Robin flew off saying that he wouldn't be long, and Mr. Weasel hurried off to find the strdnher.
-"Now, Mrs. Rabbit, we had better go indoors

-to find some bandages and blankets".
+Mr. Robin flew off saying that he wouldn't be long, and Mr. Weasel hurried off to find the stretcher.
+"Now, Mrs. Rabbit, we had better go indoors to find some bandages and blankets".
 It did not take them long to find the things they required, and as they came out into the garden, they could see Mr. Robin and Barrie-Bear hurrying up the forest path.